ANALYSIS-Debt deal welcomed by investors, though risks loom

 QUOTES-Investors react to tentative US debt ceiling deal

-(Reporting by Laura Matthews, Chibuike Oguh, Tom Westbrook, Saqib Iqbal Ahmed and David Randall; Editing by Ira Iosebashvili, Megan Davies, Michelle Price, Mark Porter and Nick Zieminski)
+(Reporting by Laura Matthews, Chibuike Oguh, Tom Westbrook, Saqib Iqbal Ahmed, David Randall and Herb Lash; Editing by Ira Iosebashvili, Megan Davies, Michelle Price, Mark Porter, Nick Zieminski and Leslie Adler)

 ((Ira.Iosebashvili@thomsonreuters.com;))